Aging & Health A to Z

 Other hearing assistance devices include closed-caption televisions, and vibrating and flashing devices such as alarm clocks and timers, smoke alarms, doorbell alerts, and motion sensors.
 You can find many of these items through state agencies for people with hearing loss, or online.

 Hearing aids are the most common amplification devices.
-They can improve your ability to understand speech, particularly soft speech and conversational loud speech.
-It’s best to get hearing aids in both ears because that helps you identify the direction of the sound and most important improves understanding in noisy situations.
-If you have only lost the hearing in one ear, you may only be eligible for one hearing aid, but there are now a variety of options for persons with single-sided deafness.
+They can improve your ability to understand speech, particularly soft speech and loud conversational speech.
+It’s best to get hearing aids in both ears because that helps you identify the direction of the sound - and most importantly, improves understanding in noisy situations.
+If you have only lost hearing in one ear, you may only be eligible for one hearing aid, but there are now a variety of options for persons with single-sided deafness.
+Don’t wait until the loss is severe—getting a hearing aid early on can help you adjust to its use and can reduce the psychological impact related to hearing loss.

 Although you can buy hearing aids from many sources, including online, you should work with an audiologist or other healthcare professional trained in audiology.
-This way, you can make sure you get the right hearing aid for your needs that is fitted and adjusted correctly.
+This way, you can make sure you get the right hearing aid for your needs and be sure they are fitted and adjusted correctly.

 Not everyone benefits from hearing aids and they do require gradual adjustment.
-Some people can’t tolerate the feeling of having something in their ear but the open-fit hearing aids which are now very common for those with mild to moderate hearing loss do reduce this sensation.
+Some people can’t tolerate the feeling of having something in their ear.
+However, open-fit hearing aids for those with mild to moderate hearing loss do reduce this sensation.
 Others may have so much damage that they still can’t understand speech.
-However, counseling that teaches communication strategies and aural rehabilitation in addition to hearing aids can optimize chances of success.
+However, counseling that teaches communication strategies and aural rehabilitation in addition to hearing aids can improve chances of success.
 So make sure you can return your hearing aid at no cost after a trial period.
 At the same time, don’t give up too soon!
 Your audiologist can often adjust the fit and settings to improve the comfort and sound quality.

-- Problems manipulating the tiny devices with their hands.
+- Problems manipulating the tiny devices with their hands (especially those with arthritis)

 - Cost concerns: